There’s one, not-so-merry thing about Christmas dinner we tend to overlook…

 We’ve compiled a menu of 19 festive recipes that will keep your taste buds and your bones happy.
 Our dishes include healthy entrées, sides, snacks, and deceivingly indulgent desserts that’ll please even the pickiest palates.

 So read on to discover how this can be your most delicious, bone-healthy Christmas yet!

-The following are 19 menu items for you to try this holiday season!
-Some are traditional favorites with a few healthful swaps, while others are completely new.
-Scroll to read through the entire menu or click on the items below to jump to that dish.
+We have 19 food and drink ideas for you to try this holiday season!
+Some are traditional favorites with a few bone-friendly tweaks, while others are completely new.
+Scroll down to read through the entire menu, or click on a link below to jump straight to that dish.

 - You-Can’t-Tell-It’s-Not-Potato Mash